BLUNDERBUSS is aimed at former members of both Farnham Grammar Schools and Farnham College who attended between 1971 and

 Stop Press!
 Closure of the FGGS Old Girls Association

-We regret to report that following the FGGS Reunion & AGM (24 September) the Old Girls Association has bowed to the inevitable and voted to close the Association.
+We regret to report that following the OGGS Reunion & AGM (24 September 2016) the Old Girls Association has bowed to the inevitable and voted to close the Association.

-Gill Picken tells us that they intend to produce a final newsletter (Jill Goddard and contributors to it willing).
-For the future, Blunderbuss plus the Old Farnhamians website and the FGGS Facebook site will be used for former members to keep in touch.
+For the future, Blunderbuss plus the Old Farnhamians website and the OGGS Facebook site will be used for former members to keep in touch.
 The final letter to members of the Old Girls’ Association can be read here.
+A final OGGS newsletter has been produced and can be read here.